pinkswede/Blackjack-game/README.md

 # Blackjack-game
-Simulatory game allowing for a person to play against a computer
+Simulatory game allowing for a person to play against a computer in Blackjack

 # Display
 The display is created using the function 'print_cards' which was built for the purpouse of this game